Atypical antipsychotic: Major depressive disorder

 whereas only quetiapine has demonstrated efficacy as a monotherapy in non-psychotic MDD.
 Olanzapine/fluoxetine is an efficacious treatment in both psychotic and non-psychotic MDD.

-Aripiprazole, brexpiprazole, olanzapine, and quetiapine have been approved as adjunct treatment for MDD by the FDA in the United States.
-Quetiapine, lurasidone, and lumateperone have been approved, as monotherapies, for bipolar depression, but as of present, lurasidone has not been approved for MDD.
+Aripiprazole, brexpiprazole, cariprazine, olanzapine, and quetiapine have been approved as adjunct treatment for MDD by the FDA in the United States.
+Cariprazine, Quetiapine, lurasidone, and lumateperone have been approved, as monotherapies, for bipolar depression, but as of present, lurasidone has not been approved for MDD.

 Autism

 Both risperidone and aripiprazole have received FDA approval for irritability in autism.

 Dementia and Alzheimer's disease

 Between May 2007 and April 2008, Dementia and Alzheimer's together accounted for 28% of atypical antipsychotic use in patients aged 65 or older.
 The U.S. Food and Drug Administration requires that all atypical antipsychotics carry a black box warning that the medication has been associated with an increased risk of mortality in elderly patients.
 In 2005, the FDA issued an advisory warning of an increased risk of death when atypical antipsychotics are used in dementia.
 In the subsequent 5 years, the use of atypical antipsychotics to treat dementia decreased by nearly 50%.
+As of now, the only FDA-approved atypical antipsychotic for alzheimer-related dementia is brexpiprazole.